Fermat-ORG/fermat-framework/README-GUI.md

 ### Session

-One of the problems when using fragments to construct wallets or sub-apps is the sharing of information between fragments on a fermat app life cycle, since a fragment is eliminated when not visible, and has to be re-created when it regains focus.
+One of the problems when using fragments to construct wallets or subApps is the sharing of information between fragments on a fermat app life cycle, since a fragment is eliminated when not visible, and has to be recreated when it regains focus.
 This data must be saved in some place just in case a user wants to change something in a Wallet, and leave the session open.

 To resolve this, there exists something called Sessions: Objects that works like shared memory between the different screens that your Wallet or SubApp may have.
-These apps must have they're own session object to share any information they need to share.
+These apps must have their own session object to share any information they need to share.
 There is also data that every session always shares, such as the Module of the Wallet or SubApp, its Public Key, a reference to the Error Manager (object that handles exceptions generated in the platform) and a Map (<Key,Value> pair object) that lets an app hold the data it needs to share.

-Managing fermat sessions is done using a Wallet Manager or a SubApp Manager.
-These objects hold the state of a Wallet or a Sub-App ready for when the user switches back to the Wallet ot Sub-App's screen.
+Managing fermat sessions is done by using a Wallet Manager or a SubApp Manager.
+These objects hold the state of a Wallet or a SubApp ready for when the user switches back to the Wallet ot SubApp screen.

 Every class made to represent a Session has to extend its functionality from `AbstractFermatSession`.
 Here's an example: